|

 and we know that heaven will include no homeless, destitute, and starving

+people.
 As the stock market dove to uncharted depths,

 I couldn’t help thinking of private colleges, mission agencies, and